Steven M. Reppert: Monarch butterfly genome

 In 2011, Reppert and colleagues presented the draft sequence of the monarch butterfly genome and a set 16,866 protein-coding genes.
 This is the first characterized genome of a butterfly and of a long-distance migratory species.

 In 2012, Reppert and colleagues established MonarchBase, an integrated database for the genome of Danaus plexippus.
 The goal of the project was to make genomic and proteomic information about monarch butterflies accessible to biological and lepidopteran communities.

-In 2013, Reppert and coworkers developed a novel gene-targeting approach in monarchs that uses a zinc finger nuclease strategy to define the essential nature of CRY2 for clockwork function in lepidopterans.
+In 2013, Christine Merlin and Scot Wolfe developed in Reppert’s lab a novel gene-targeting approach in monarchs that uses a zinc finger nuclease strategy to define the essential nature of CRY2 for clockwork function in lepidopterans.
 Targeted mutagenesis of Cry2 indeed resulted in the in vivo disruption of circadian behavior and the molecular clock mechanism.
-Nuclease strategies are powerful tools for targeting additional clock genes in monarchs and altering gene function.
+Further work in Merlin’s lab has shown that nuclease strategies are powerful tools for targeting additional clock genes in monarchs and altering gene function.

 In 2016, Reppert collaborated with Marcus Kronforst at the University of Chicago and others to use population genetic studies to define the evolutionary history of the monarch migration.